AlexisAuriac/haskell_workshop/README.md

 ### Notes
 Some prototypes have been simplified.\
-Error handling is not required.
+Error handling is not required.\
+You can create other functions if it helps you.